HaranathM/RADAR_Project/README.md

 * We made sure that the the iterations are going to happen only around the Cell Under Test.
 * In other words, the margins in the row and column directions are limited by (Gr+Tr) and (Gd+Td) values respectively.
 * The values of threshold cells at the edges are treated as zeros and they are added to the final CFAR signal matrix.
+* The other way and the easier one is to take a zeros matrix equivalent to the size of RDM and then replace its indices(same as CUT indices of RDM) with ones, whenever CUT>threshold values.